 Rudolph is the course leader for Medical Science BSc (Hons) at Anglia Ruskin University.

 Rudolph’s research interests in the field of cardiovascular physiology and epidemiology is varied and addresses various hotly debated topics involving the use of urinary albumin excretion as a marker of cardiovascular damage and its prognostic significance in cardiovascular disease; blood pressure variability and its clinical applicability in cardiovascular risk stratification; leptin and its effects on the cardiovascular system; and even environmental cadmium pollution and its effects on the cardiovascular- and skeletal system.
-His research also involved oxidative stress and its involvement in cardiovascular disease and his current research question focusses on dietary iron intake, oxidative stress and associated cardiovascular risk.
+His research also involved oxidative stress and its involvement in cardiovascular disease and his current research question focusses on and related

-Rudolph’s experience compliments his role as an educator and mentor he has been or is currently the first or second supervisor of 11 MSc and 6 PhD students, actively publishing their work in high-ranking journals such as Journal of Hypertension (IF, 5.06); International Journal of Cardiology (IF, 4.64); Hypertension Research (IF, 3.21), Nutrition, Metabolism and Cardiovascular Disease (IF, 3.39), and Plos One (IF, 3.06).
+Rudolph’s experience compliments his role as an educator and mentor.
+He has been or is currently the first or second supervisor of 11 MSc and 7 data PhD students, with the students actively publishing their work in high-ranking journals such as Journal of Hypertension, impact factor, 4.84 International Journal of Cardiology (impact factor, 3.23); Hypertension Research (impact factor, 3.87), Nutrition, Metabolism and Cardiovascular Disease (impact factor, 4.22), and Plos One (impact factor, 3.2).

 Schu tte , R . , Smith , L . , Wannamethee , G. , 2021.
 Alcohol – the myth of cardiovascular protection.
 Clinical Nutrition , I n Press .

 Microbiology Research,, S.R., Schutte, R., Hobson, A.R., 2021.
 Oral Iron Supplementation—Gastrointestinal Side Effects and the Impact on the Gut Microbiota.
 Bloor 12, pp491-502.